Professor, Vice Head of the Department of Pediatrics, Pomeranian Medical University, Poland.

 In 2009 based on her scientific achievements and publication entitled “Phenylketonuria: selected genetic aspects and squeals of hyperphenylalaninemia” which was a basis of her habilitation thesis, she obtained a title of Associate Professor.
 In 2015 she received a position of professor at Pomeranian Medical University.

 Doctor Giżewska is the author of over 100 publications in both Polish and international journals on inborn errors of metabolism, general paediatrics, paediatric endocrinology, neurology and genetics.
 She was trained in the field of inborn errors of metabolism in Denmark, Italy, Qatar and Japan (as a fellow of the Japan International Cooperation Agency (JICA).
-Phenylketonuria and other inborn errors of metabolism were the subjects of her lectures given in many European countries, USA, Asia, South America and the Middle East.
+Phenylketonuria and other inborn errors of metabolism were the subjects of her lectures given in many European countries, the USA, Asia, South America and the Middle East.
 In 2010, 2012, 2013 and 2017 she was invited as a speaker at Metabolic University organized by University of Denver, Colorado.
 Since 2011 she closely cooperates with University of Greifswald and recently with Medical University Charitè in Berlin, Germany being a Polish coordinator of UE projects dedicated to creating a trans-border, Polish-German newborn screening centre.